Onlinewerkrooster/owr-public-doc/OwrApiBCMaticRevenue.md

 ### Example Response (Error)

-It may happen something goes wrong while registering the time clock data due to various reasons, in the list below you can a list of errors.
+It may happen something goes wrong while registering the revenue data due to various reasons, in the list below you can a list of errors.

 In general, when you're sure you specified the correct values, you can always contact the onlinewerkrooster.be support (support@onlinewerkrooster.be)